jifernandezc/website-jfc/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a research assistant and administrative staff at the Centre of Economics and Regional Policy of the Adolfo Ibáñez University.
-My research interests include studying labour markets and their outputs at the individual and local level and predictive models for public policies.
+My research interests include studying labor markets and their outputs at the individual and local level and predictive models for public policies.
 My current work is related to gender wage gaps in Latin America.
 Moreover, I am design and programming `mRio`, an R package to build and analyze multi-regionalized input-output tables.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_JFC.pdf" "newtab" >}}CV{{< /staticref >}}.